PanK0/TalkingChalks/Evaluation/README.md

   * smartphone not required
   * no isolation
   * no distraction given by the smartphone
-  * possible drawbacks: queues to pick it up and leave it after the tour, igienic problems due to pandemic
+  * possible drawbacks: queues to pick it up and leave it after the tour, hygienic problems due to pandemic

 * **QR code**
   * needs the personal smartphone
-  * more igienic to use
+  * more hygienic to use
   * distraction given by the smartphone

 * **App**
   * need the personal smartphone
-  * more igienic to use
+  * more hygienic to use
   * distraction given by the smartphone
   * Main drawback: to download an app that will be used only once.